truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/UpdateHASCALE.md

    b.
 Enter the admin user credentials in the sign-in splash screen.

-8. After validating access to the SCALE UI using the admin credentials, disable the root user password.
+8. After validating access to the TrueNAS UI using the admin credentials, disable the root user password.
    Go to **Credentials > Local User** and edit the root user.
 Select **Disable Password** and click **Save**.

 Finish the update by saving your updated [system configuration file]({{< relref "SetUpBackUpSCALE.md" >}}) to a secure location and [create a new boot environment]({{< relref "ManageBootEnvironSCALE.md" >}}) to use as a restore point if it becomes necessary.